tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

 ---
 Asking me what I do for living could net you different answers, depending on what day you ask.
 Over the years, and through the course of several jobs, I have had a wide range of responsibilities that often stretched well beyond my current organizational role.
 I like to call these opportunities.

-Recently I was considering the idea of building a virtual lab, as I&#8217;ve been worried that some of the varied experiences or skills I&#8217;ve picked up would rust away.
+Recently I was considering the idea of building a virtual lab, as I've been worried that some of the varied experiences or skills I've picked up would rust away.
 While in Wisconsin visiting Ted Krueger ([twitter][1] | [blog][2]) for [SQL Saturday Chicago][3], I realized that the lab could serve two purposes.
 I could use it to not only regain or sharpen aging skills, but I could also use it to start blogging on more technical matters.
-Don&#8217;t get me wrong, I love process and personal improvement topics, but I need my tech fix too.
+Don't get me wrong, I love process and personal improvement topics, but I need my tech fix too.

 So here we are.
-If you don&#8217;t already have a virtual lab at work or home then I invite you to follow along with me as I build one.
+If you don't already have a virtual lab at work or home then I invite you to follow along with me as I build one.
 Each blog entry will have a general level of difficulty, from basic installation  ![propeller beanie][4]to advanced administration ![wizard's hat][5].
 As the lab grows we will be installing a wide number of systems then later configuring and tuning them to meet different circumstances and needs.

 Lets get started.